5pideyy/Spidey_Notes/HTB/ACADEMY/PENETSTER PATH/PIVOTING.md

 ## Port Forwarding

 - redirect traffic from Attack host to target via meterpreter session
-- enable listener port ton our machine and forward all packets recieved in this machine to meterpreter session
+- enable listener port on our machine and forward all packets recieved in this machine to meterpreter session

 ```shell-session
  help portfwd